Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida International Stats and Trends

-- The Panthers have covered the spread twice this season when underdogs by 3 points or more (in six chances).
+- The Panthers have covered the spread twice this year when underdogs by 2.5 points or more (in six chances).

-- Florida International's games this season have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Florida International has eclipsed the over/under in 57.1% of its opportunities this season (four times over seven games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall in games when it scores more than 30 points.
+- Florida International is 0-1 against the spread and 1-1 overall when the team records more than 30 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.